adam weingart, esq.

 GET A CONSULTATION WITH ARIZONA CHILD CUSTODY LAWYER ADAM WEINGART, ESQ.

 Divorcing parents or parents who were never married have the unique situation of having to decide on child custody.
-There’s a good reason why child custody is the most emotionally charged and conflicted type of case that is litigated.
+There’s a good reason why child custody is the most emotionally charged and conflicted type of litigation.

-The Weingart Family Law Firm’s experience and understanding of Arizona family law can help you find effective solutions to any child custody or parenting time situation you might be facing.
+The Weingart Family Law Firm’s experience and understanding of Arizona family law can help you find practical solutions to any child custody or parenting time situation you might be facing.

-Our valley-wide child custody lawyer in Tempe AZ advises and represents parents whose child custody or visitation rights stand to be affected by a former spouse.
+Our valley-wide child custody lawyer in Phoenix and Tempe, AZ, advises and represents parents whose child custody or visitation rights stand to be affected by a former spouse.
+Our trusted divorce lawyer in Phoenix is here to support you through this challenging time.

-Custody is split into two parts, physical and legal.
-The court determines or approves physical and legal custody arrangements for each child.
+Custody is divided into physical and legal.
+The court determines or approves each child’s physical and legal custody arrangements.

 Physical Child Custody